Skip to content

 • A first-party pytest plugin (modern-di-pytest) that turns any dependency into a fixture — Dishka has no built-in pytest integration yet.

-• Sync-only resolution and a small, fixed scope chain — a simpler model.
+• Sync-only resolution (async finalizers still supported) and a small, built-in scope chain you can still extend with any IntEnum — a simpler model.
 Dishka's own docs note that custom scopes are "hardly ever needed," which is the honest case for modern-di's simpler design.
+See Custom scopes.

 • All-official, uniformly-maintained integrations under a single MIT-licensed project, as part of the broader modern-python stack.